-3. Procedures in more detail
+3. Procedures in more detail.

-- 3.1 Form of application.
+- Form of application.
 An application for intermission of studies is to be made to the Tutor for Undergraduates in writing by the Student, or (in cases where the Student is unable) by someone acting on his or her behalf.
 Except where the opinion of the College Doctors has been (or will shortly be) sought by the Student or by the Applicant and has been (or will shortly be) communicated direct by the College Doctors to the Tutor for Undergraduates, evidence supporting the proposed intermission and showing the ground of it is to be included with the application.
 In the event that the Tutor for Undergraduates doubts the adequacy of the evidence supplied, the Tutor for Undergraduates may require additional evidence to be supplied and/or require the Applicant to obtain the opinion of the College Doctors, to be communicated direct to the Tutor for Undergraduates. - 3.2 Determination of application.
-An application for intermission of studies under 3.1 is to be considered by the Tutor for Undergraduates who is to arrive at a recommendation after consulting the Student's Moral Tutor.
-The Tutor for Undergraduates's recommendation is to be put to the Tutorial Review Committee in writing and supported by a brief statement of reasons, at its next available meeting, which may be a special meeting called for the purpose of determining the application for intermission only.
-Members of the Tutorial Review Committee will be supplied with copies of the application letter and the supporting evidence only: - a. if and to the extent that the Applicant so requests; or - b. if and to the extent that the Tutor for Undergraduates believes it necessary and proportionate for the proper consideration of his or her recommendation; or - c. where the Tutorial Review Committee is minded to reject the application (either in accordance with or contrary to the recommendation of the Tutor for Undergraduates) at the request of any member of the Tutorial Review Committee.
+An application for intermission of studies under 3.1 is normally to be considered by the Tutor for Undergraduates who will arrive at a decision after discussion with the Student's Moral Tutor, and in consultation with the Academic Administrator (equivalent to Stage 1 of the University Guidance for Fitness to Study Procedures).
+The decision of the Tutor for Undergraduates will be reported to the Tutorial Review Committee at its next available meeting, which may be a special meeting called for the specific purpose of determining the application for intermission if required.
+In routine cases, the decision will not need the approval of the Tutorial Review Committee, but, if the fitness to study concerns have not been resolved and either the Student or the College wishes to proceed further, a meeting of the Tutorial Review Committee can be called (equivalent to Stage 2 of the University Guidance; 'Formal Case Review Meeting').
+Where relevant, members of the Tutorial Review Committee will be supplied with copies of the application letter and the supporting evidence only: - a. if and to the extent that the Applicant so requests; or - b. if and to the extent that the Tutor for Undergraduates believes it necessary and proportionate for the proper consideration of his or her recommendation; or - c. where the Tutorial Review Committee is minded to reject the application (either in accordance with or contrary to the recommendation of the Tutor for Undergraduates) at the request of any member of the Tutorial Review Committee.

 If the Applicant prefers the application letter or any item or items of supporting evidence not to be passed to the Tutorial Review Committee this should be made clear in the application letter, in which case the item or items in question will be withheld (irrespective of any potential importance to the success of the application).
-If the Applicant wishes to she or he may make direct representations to the Tutorial Review Committee.
-The decision of the Tutorial Review Committee is to be communicated within 48 hours to the applicant in writing by the Tutor for Undergraduates and, in the event that the intermission is allowed by the Tutorial Review Committee, the Tutor for Undergraduates is to make timely arrangements for the intermission to take effect.
+If the Applicant wishes they may make direct representations to the Tutorial Review Committee.
+The decision of the Tutorial Review Committee, where sought, is to be communicated within 48 hours to the applicant in writing by the Tutor for Undergraduates and, in the event that the intermission is allowed by the Tutorial Review Committee, the Tutor for Undergraduates is to make timely arrangements for the intermission to take effect.